Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Zipper, Jeff lookalike, Jamie lookalike,

-seem to have decided to not make any more secondary cartoon characters, so far anyway.
+seem to have decided to not make any more official secondary cartoon characters, so far anyway.

 line based on characters in the Katy Keene comics published by the Archies comics that first appeared in 1945.